 Pipelines can be subjected to excessive tensile and bending forces due to a variation of geotechnical conditions like soil slope instability or soil liquefaction during an earthquake as well as due to significant temperature differences between the operating temperature of gas pipeline and the outer temperature.
 Cold bends are applied at locations where it is necessary to adjust the pipe orientation according to changing slope of the trench or to change the horizontal orientation of the pipe.
 The procedure of cold bending causes residual stresses in the pipe and changes the material properties by loading the extrados of the bend beyond the yield stress in tension and loading the intrados of the bend beyond the yield stress in compression.
 The applied forces caused by soil – pipe interaction induce deformations in the pipe which usually accumulate adjacent to cold bends.
 As a result increased curvature of the cold bend may cause buckling or fracture of the pipe.

-In order to investigate the behaviour of cold bend pipes under axial load, in-plane bending and internal pressure, an extensive research project has been conducted by Sen [2].
+In order to investigate the behaviour of cold bend pipes under axial load, in-plane bending and internal pressure, an extensive research project has been conducted by Sen [1], [2], [3] .
 In the scope of this research project a total of 8 full scale specimens with different pipe geometries, material properties and internal pressures were tested.
+In one of these experiments the behaviour of an X65 cold bend pipe under in-plane bending load and internal pressure was tested.
 The experimental setup for a specimen under bending loads is demonstrated in Figure 2.
+The outcome of this experiment was that after the buckling load of the pipe was reached the further loading of the pipe eventually led to a sudden fracture on the tension side of the pipe and the loss of containment capability.
+Similar experiments have been carried out by Miki et al. [4] which showed the influence of internal pressure on ductile fracture behaviour using pressurized and un-pressurized tension tests in the presence of girth weld defects.

 In this paper the behaviour of a cold bend pipe by a combination of internal pressure and bending load has been simulated for the case of a specimen which is demonstrated in Figure 1 that exhibited tension side fracture following compression side buckling in order to obtain a better understanding of this rare but critical phenomenon.
 This is a type of pipe failure which is rarely considered during design, whereby tensile failure is generally only considered to be at risk at girth weld locations.
 Also this occurs rarely in the testing of pipes although the loading is realistic and immense energy release takes place during the fracture of a gas pipeline which leads to a sudden loss of the containment capability of the pipe.
 This energy release could have some harmful effects on the environment.
 Therefore it is crucial to investigate the allowable deformations of a cold bend under this load case further for a better understanding and prevention of the tension side fracture of cold bends.
+The main objective of this paper is to investigate the buckling at the location of cold bends and how it eventually leads to the fracture and loss of containment capability of the pipe.
+Furthermore this investigation is used to define a criterion for the allowable curvature and bending angle of a cold bend pipe in the field conditions to prevent the fracture and the loss of containment capability of the pipe.